MENSTRUATION WHILE BREASTFEEDING©

 If you are breastfeeding, starting back to your menstruation and the continuity of it becomes very complex.
 Many breastfeeding mothers do not get their regular menstruation for the duration of exclusive breastfeeding.
 The absence of a period during breastfeeding is called “lactational amenorrhea.”
 Once their babies begin taking supplemental foods or sleeping longer periods at night, mothers may see the first period.
 Some mothers may even need to wean completely before they see their first period.
 It is usual to see irregularities with your menstruation during lactation.
 This can be the period between the two menstruations, the duration of the periods; your flow could be heavier or lighter.
 It is also common to skip a period or see the first period return and then find that months pass before the next one.

-Here are some of the factors that will effect your periods;
+Here are some of the factors that will affect your periods;

 Some mothers worry that once they start having their period their milk turn sour and it is no longer good or sufficient for their baby.
 Please be assured this is not the case.
 Some babies may detect a slight change in the taste of the milk (usually saltier not sour) just before a period, due to hormonal changes.
 These babies may nurse less often or less enthusiastically during this time.